pearloyewole/phase-diagram-ML/README.md

 # phase-diagram-ML
 Code for phase diagram prediction from my research project last summer.
-I learned a lot from my previous machine learning research project https://github.com/pearloyewole/Predict-Student-Grades, and have applied the learned practices in this project (such as a larger dataset, cross validation, and working with more complex machine learning)
+I learned a lot from my previous machine learning research project https://github.com/pearloyewole/Predict-Student-Grades, and have applied the learned practices in this project (such as a larger dataset, cross validation, and working with more complex machine learning algorithms)

 # Methodology: